 Premature graying hair is linked to heightened levels of the hormone noradrenaline, aka norepinephrine.
-Noradrenaline is constantly released by a cat’s body in small doses.
-This is perfectly normal.
+A cat’s body constantly releases noradrenaline in small doses.
+This is normal.
 It differs from adrenaline, which is scientifically known as epinephrine.

 Noradrenaline is connected to the nervous system.
 During times of intense stress or pain, it floods the body as a reflex.
 As per the Journal of Physiology, this also occurs in felines.
 This suggests that the fur of a cat in constant pain or stress can quickly turn gray.

 Graying fur is not necessarily a sign of stress or ill health, especially in older cats.
-Equally, it is not the only – or even the most reliable – symptom.
 Look out for these warning signs: